-Note: This feature is only available to Company and Company Mail administrator levels.
+Note: This feature is only available to company and company mail administrator levels.

-Important: You should only do this if you have ruled out all other causes as reindexing will log off the user if they were logged in, and their mailbox will be unavailable for several minutes.
+Before reindexing the mailbox, you should check to see if the messages can be restored using the restore email tool.
+If the messages are not available to be restored, then you can try reindexing.
+Reindexing a mailbox will terminate any existing POP3 and IMAP4 connections, and cause the mailbox to be unavailable for a few minutes.
+You should only do this if you have ruled out all other causes as reindexing will log off the user if they were logged in, and their mailbox will be unavailable for several minutes.

 Reindexing a mailbox in the Control Panel

-A window appears that asks you confirm that you want to reindex the mailbox.
+- A window appears that asks you confirm that you want to reindex the mailbox.

-3. Click Reindex.
+- Click Reindex.

 Reindexing a mailbox in the MAC

-1. Log in to the Mail Administration Console (MAC).
+- Log in to the Mail Administration Console (MAC).

-2. In the navigation pane, under the domain name, click Users.
+- In the navigation pane, under the domain name, click Users.